mmanchee/mrRoboger/README.md

   #### TDD
     ##### Specs
-    [] - The program returns a range of numbers from 0 to the users input.
+    [x] - The program returns a range of numbers from 0 to the users input.
           Input: "4"
           Output: "0, 1, 2, 3, 4"
+    [] - If user input contains a 1, replace index with "Beep!".
+          Input: "12"
+          Output: "0, Beep!, 2, 3 ...
+Beep!, Beep!, Beep!"

 ## Setup/Installation Requirements

 * Download files